The World Heritage Watch Report

 A Role for Non-governmental Organizations in the World Heritage Convention

-World Heritage Watch will lobby the bodies of the World Heritage Convention that civil society organizations and indigenous peoples obtain rights of participation in the implementation of the Convention, such as
+World Heritage Watch lobbies the bodies of the World Heritage Convention that civil society organizations and indigenous peoples obtain rights of participation in the implementation of the Convention, such as

 – The right to speak at meetings of the World Heritage Committee;